 Whilst many of these steps may be manual, resource intensive and time consuming, they are essential to ensuring only legitimate and accurate invoices are paid by the Accounts Payable function.

 The good news is that technologies now exist that can help automate a range of these essential steps.
 Platforms, such as eftsure, drive efficiencies throughout the Procure to Pay process.
-Whether it’s onboarding and maintaining a clean Vendor Master File, checking supplier credentials for compliance purposes, or ensuring that EFT payment details are accurate, eftsure is a tool that allows you to operate your Accounts Payable function effectively and efficiently.
+Whether it’s onboarding and maintaining a clean Vendor Master File, checking supplier credentials for compliance purposes, or ensuring that EFT payment details are accurate, eftsure is a tool that allows you to embrace Automatic Controls to operate your Accounts Payable function effectively and efficiently.

 Contact eftsure today for a no-obligation demonstration of how we can help ensure your Procure to Pay cycle runs efficiently and securely.